 The purpose of data mining is twofold:

 So what data mining techniques do analysts use?

 This data analysis is implemented to regain vital and actual information.
-It’s considered to be a complex data method among other data mining techniques.
+It’s considered to be a complex data method among other latest data mining techniques.
 Information is classified into different classes.
 For instance, credit customers can be classified according to three risk categories: “low,” “medium,” or “high.”

 Cluster analysis is a bit different classifying in the sense that here the pieces are grouped according to their similarities.
 For instance, different groups of customers are clustered together to find similarities and dissimilarities between the strands of information about them.

 This data mining tool is designed to pinpoint and analyze the interactions between different variables.
 It’s used for identification of the probability of a particular variable from other variables’ existence.
 This method is also known as predictive power.

 Regression analysis is also used to foresee the future value of a specific entity (the given feature could be either linear or nonlinear).
 Regression techniques of data mining are rather advantageous, due to the power of neural networks which is a unique method that emulates the neural signals in the brain.
 Ultimately the goal of regression is to show the links between two pieces of information in one set.

 This mining data technique is used to find an association between two or more events or properties.
 It drills down to an underlying model in the database systems.
 Somewhat similar to buying a laptop - you are immediately offered to buy a bag to go with it.